African American Studies

 Master of Liberal Arts and Sciences

-M-LAS students are required to complete a minimum of 33 hours of credit.
-Students interested in the African and African Diaspora World Studies focus would be able to include 12 hours of required LAS Core Courses (LAS 501, 502, 503, 504); 15 hours of graduate courses in AAS, i.e., AAS 501 Africa and the African Diaspora World, AAS 502 Research Methodology in Africana Studies, and three other courses selected from a wide range of AAS Graduate courses.
+MLAS students are required to complete a minimum of 33 hours of credit.
 After the students satisfy necessary course requirements, they are also able to proceed to the Thesis, Internship, or Applied Project stage level (6 hours) and work within an AAS area under the supervision of a committee that includes AAS Faculty.
 (Learn more...)

-M-LAS students are required to select one of Thesis, Internship and Applied Project.
-Completed Thesis, internships, and Applied Project must be defended before a committee of three faculty members, including the Director of M-LAS and two members selected by the student and approved by the Director.
+MLAS students are required to select either a Thesis, Internship or an Applied Project.
+Completed Thesis, Internships, and Applied Project must be defended before a committee of three faculty members, including the Director of MLAS and two members selected by the student and approved by the Director.

-Our graduates have secured employments in national and international career areas and many have proceeded to do further graduate studies.
-The Masters of Liberal Arts and Sciences Degree with the African and African Diaspora World Studies graduate certification is especially a great opportunity for students to specialize in the Africana World Studies while also taking the core courses in liberal arts and science education to position them to explore the scholarly, professional, and career opportunities of the twenty-first century.
+Our graduates have secured employment in national and international career areas and many have proceeded to do further graduate studies.
+The Masters of Liberal Arts and Sciences Degree is a great opportunity for students to specialize while also taking the core courses in liberal arts and science education to position them to explore the scholarly, professional, and career opportunities of the twenty-first century.

 Academic Internship in African American Studies